 The Select App Service plan page is filtered by the following criteria:

 - Exists in the same webspace

 A webspace is a logical construct in App Service that defines a grouping of server resources.
-A geographical region (such as West US) contains many webspaces in order to allocate customers using App Service.
-Currently, App Service resources aren’t able to be moved between webspaces.
+A geographical region (such as West US) contains many webspaces in order to allocate customers who use App Service.
+Currently, you can't move App Service resources between webspaces.

 Move an app to a different region

 The region in which your app runs is the region of the App Service plan it's in.
 However, you cannot change an App Service plan's region.
 If you want to run your app in a different region, one alternative is app cloning.
 Cloning makes a copy of your app in a new or existing App Service plan in any region.

 You can find Clone App in the Development Tools section of the menu.

 Cloning has some limitations.
 You can read about them in Azure App Service App cloning.